 - Computer engineering

 - Electrical engineering

 - Electrical engineering, energy or medical preparation option

 - Mechanical engineering

-- Mechanical engineering, option in aerospace, biomechanical, medical preparation, patent law, or robotics
+- Mechanical engineering, aerospace, biomechanical, medical preparation, patent law, or robotics option

 6 graduate credits (two courses) may be shared between the two degrees, 3 credits of which should be in CSCI 6011.
 Students may substitute comparable undergraduate coursework in systems/architecture for CSCI 6011, in which case another 6000-level course must be taken in its place.
 Students must select two of the following courses as electives for the minor program: CSCI 3410, CSCI 3212, or CSCI 3411.
 CSCI 6212 may be substituted for CSCI 3212; however, CSCI 6212 cannot be counted as one of the two graduate courses taken during the undergraduate program.